Which Office version are supported with Office 365/Microsoft 365 ?

 In addition, we are modifying the Office 365 services system requirements related to service connectivity.
 In February, we announced that starting October 13, 2020, customers will need Office 365 ProPlus or Office 2019 clients in mainstream support to connect to Office 365 services.
 To give you more time to transition fully to the cloud, we are now modifying that policy and will continue to support Office 2016 connections with the Office 365 services through October 2023″https://www.microsoft.com/en-us/microsoft-365/blog/2018/09/06/helping-customers-shift-to-a-modern-desktop/

-In addition, the Microsoft support site clearly states that connections from older versions (2013 for example) will not be blocked even in october 2020 (end of support 2020).
+Microsoft support site clearly states that connections from older versions (2013 and 2010 ) will not be blocked even in october 2020 (end of support 2020).

 Microsoft won’t deliberately prevent you from connecting to the service, but the quality of your Office 365 experience may diminish over time.https://products.office.com/en/office-system-requirements#coreui-contentrichblock-nnuz9v1